saper/captdriver/README.md

 This is unofficial software not endorsed by Canon Inc. or any of its affiliates.

-CUPS and macOS are trademarks of Apple Inc.
+macOS is a registered trademark of Apple Inc, registered in the U.S. and other countries and regions.

 Windows is a trademark of Microsoft Corporation.